victor-nach/gcloud-test/notes.md

 # viewing logs
 - you can view logs using the `gcloud app logs read` to read the logs for the current app
 - you can alos get a stream of recent logs using `tail` instead of `read` as `gcloud app logs tail`

+# environment variables
+- env variables specified in app.yaml are not available when testing on gcloud